Datavault-UK/automate-dv-docs/docs/tutorial/tut_point_in_time.md

     ...
     ```

-#### As of Dates Table
+#### As of Date Table

-Next, we provide the PIT's column name for the As of Dates table.
+Next, we provide the PIT's column name for the As of Date table.

 === "pit_customer.yml"